David Gest

 David Alan Gest (May 11, 1953 – April 12, 2016) was an American producer and television personality.
 Gest founded the American Cinema Awards Foundation in 1983.
-He produced the television special Michael Jackson: 30th Anniversary Celebration in 2001, which was the last reunion of Michael Jackson and the Jacksons coming 17 years after their previous reunion.
+He produced the television special Michael Jackson: 30th Anniversary Celebration in 2001, which was the last reunion of Michael Jackson and the Jacksons coming almost 17 years after their previous reunion.
 Gest appeared on the 2006 series of the British reality television show I'm a Celebrity...
 Get Me Out of Here!.
 He frequently made tabloid headlines during his marriage with Liza Minnelli.
 In 2016, Gest appeared in Celebrity Big Brother 17 in the UK but elected to leave the show after 13 days due to "medical reasons".
 This resulted him finishing in 13th place.

 Career

 Early success

 At the age of 17, Gest landed a job as a publicist at London Records by passing himself off as 24.
 Nearly a year later, he was promoted to national director of publicity and transferred over to the New York office of the label.
 Singer Al Green encouraged him to start a P.R. and management firm, and at age 18, he created David Gest & Associates.
 Green became his first client and mentor.
 Shortly after, he had 25 artists on his roster and generated vast success.